xdpirate/derpy/README.md

 - **Speed** -- Calculates and outputs your current speed.
 Useful for finding out which speed buffs/effects stack and what the resulting speed is

 ## How to install
 Click the green "Clone or download"-button, then "Download ZIP".
-Open the archive, and move the "Derpy" folder into WoW Install Folder\Interface\AddOns.
+Open the archive, enter the "Derpy-master" folder, and move the folder named "Derpy" into "Your WoW Install Folder\Interface\AddOns".

 ## How to use
 **/derp**, **/derpy** or **/dr**